mats0035/Kivista_team_code/README.md

 # Prototype for Kivista DBV-Capstone Foundation View

-## Basic infomation
-This is a prototype for DBV-Capstone foundation view (http://www.kivista.com/dbv/Foundation/DesignTree?designId=29&ShowPO=False&ShowEO=True&ShowTask=False&ShowTargetMod=False&profileType=Designer&returnUrl=~%2FDesign%2FDetail%3Fid%3D29%26profileType%3DDesigner%26showedComment%3DFalse).
+This is a prototype for DBV-Capstone foundation view.
 By default, 20 EOs are displayed in the EO list, and 10 EOs are displayed in the foundation view.

 ## Features